 The Marshall Public Library Board of Trustees approved the Marshall Public Library 2014-2019 Strategic Plan.
 The Strategic Planning Committee received over 200 responses to a library services survey, and these were incorporated into the plan.
 Feedback about library services is always appreciated and welcomed at any time.
 Click here to view the Strategic Plan.
 Click here to view the library's goals for 2015.

 GOT KIDS?
-Check out the Children's Page for programming tailored made for our youngest readers!
+Check out the Children's Page for information and programming news for our youngest readers.

 The library's book club is open to all on a "come when you can" basis.
 If you want to join this lively group and need a copy of the featured book, call the library to request one.